WRAP leads the Sustainable Clothing Action Plan (SCAP).

 The group aims to agree practical ways to measure and report reductions in Carbon, Water and Waste impacts of UK clothing.

-The group has developed the WRAP Clothing Portfolio tool.
+The group has developed the SCAP Clothing Footprint Calculator.
 The tool enables companies to assess how actions on garment supply, use and end-of-life can reduce their carbon, water and waste footprints.
-The tool will support organisations to measure their baseline footprints, identify opportunities for improvement and monitor the results.
+The tool supports organisations to measure their baseline footprints, identify opportunities for improvement and monitor the results.